 From Trinidad, take another Collectivo to Cienfuegos, which should only take 1,5 hours.
 From all the above-mentioned places, Cienfuegos is probably the least touristic.
 Take a day to walk around the city center, climb to the top of the church for a great view and walk around the coast.
 1 day should be enough to see most of the city.
 From Cienfuegos, we hired a Collectivo to take us directly back to Havana airport for our flight back to Mexico.

-What if you got more time to visit Cuba?
+What if you got more time backpacking Cuba?

 • Plan some extra time at the beach!
 For me, Cuba was more about culture and experiencing the country, but you might want to add some extra days to relax on the Caribbean Sea.
 Just be warned that there’s a lot of all-inclusive resort tourism happening at some places (especially Varadero), which I’d avoid.